 Save the whole flower head and cut it off the plant before frost occurs.

-Here is a great YouTube video showing how to use the seeds pods for new Calla Lilies.
-The man who made the video has many showing how to collect seeds from Calla Lilies.
+There is a YouTube video showing how to use the seed pods for new Calla Lilies.
+The man who made the video has many calla lilies and shows how to collect seeds from them.

 Pin these tips for growing calla lilies for later